 How can I order a cartridge?

-We are making a limited edition of 80 cartridges to sponsor the development of this non-profit project.
+We are making a limited edition of 80 cartridges to sponsor the development of this non-profit project and future research.
 A cartridge of What Remains cartridge costs 80,- euro, excluding shipping and packaging costs, and excluding eventual import taxes.
 To order a cartridge, you need to be on the waiting list.
 You do not have to pay until your package is ready to be shipped.
 To be on the waiting list send an email to iod at bleu255 dot com and tell us if you'd like a NES or Famicom cartridge.
 One cartridge per person or organisation.
-We started the production after the release of the final ROM.
+We finally started the production in 2022.
 It's gonna take a bit of time to make them, but we're on it!

 What can I expect to receive if I order a cartridge?